AlexadeZ17/AlexadeZ17/README.md

 Aside from studying Software Development at 42 Barcelona, I am also studying Computer Science at UNED, the Online University of Spain.
 Here you can see some of the code I write on exercices or to understand better how things work.
 Not too interesting tho 🤷‍♂️

+### Python Lists append function

+While I was in a Data Science Programming class, the teacher explained lists in python, and how we could append data to it at the end of it.
+I considered interesting to recreate this function in C in order to understand how it worked this function under the hood ⚙️

+The code I wrote to understand that can be found on

 ## Projects and Competitions

 As a competitive student and someone who loves challenges, I am always signing up for Hackathons and Coding challenges, so in this section you will see all the work I did in those competitions and also how they ranked (If available)